gazebosim/docs/INSTALL.md

 colcon list -g
 ```

-`colcon` should list all the ignition family in the output with their
+`colcon` should list all the Ignition family in the output with their
-interdependecies.
+interdependencies.
 If that is the case, all is ready to
 to build the whole set of libraries:

 ```colcon build```